photomattmills/static_bloggy/_posts/2018-03-29-skating-polly--go-team.markdown

 went to this show tuesday night, and oh my god skating polly has gotten a lot better since the last time I saw them, way back in 2012.
 I remember then thinking "These kids really rock, not just for 12 year olds or whatever," and now they've grown and refined their sound a crapton.
 Wild and energetic and angry and everything I want in a punk band.
 I should note that this could have been a lot more photos; it was espcially hard to edit these for some reason.

 Go Team was new to me, but just a lot of fun, in a nice unironic way.
 Good stage presence from all the members, a lot going on.
 Audience participation (I got to yell my star sign into a mic, and it was being filmed and when I realized that moment will probably be on the internet forever I almost spontaneously combusted on the spot).

+These are black and white because color in clubs is bullshit.
+Most of these just don't work as color; the meter on the little camera I had couldn't keep up or something.
+Black and white is better anyway.

 <span style="display:block;" class="center">
 <img alt="" class="vertical" src="https://photomattmills.com/images/skating-polly-go-team-show/0001.jpg"><span class="caption"></span>